Blaisorblade/pdbp.github.io/index.md

  - parameter and return if we want to be explicit about being at the delaration (or definition) site.

 We use

  - argument and result if we want to be explicit about being at the usage site.

-We also use argument and result as default.
+We also use argument and result as a default.

 #### **Variance**